Meat ant: Nests

 Meat ants are well known for their large, oval-shaped nest-mounds (normally 1 or 2 m in diameter) that are encountered in areas of occurrence, and obvious to identify.
 These nests are often associated with many entrance holes; most nests have 20 to 35 holes.
 On the surface on the nest, workers clear the area of vegetation and cover the mound with gravel, but may use other materials that are available, including sand, pebbles, dead vegetation, eucalyptus fruits and twig fragments.
 Nests are built in the sun and hardly in the shade to keep them warm.
 The ant is a polydomous species, meaning that they live in more than one nest.
 Some colonies are known to create "super-nests": workers construct many nests connected through established paths, extending up to 650 m in length.
 In one extreme case, a single colony was found to occupy over 10 ha of land with 85 individual nests and 1,500 entrance holes.
 While they show no aggression toward their own nest mates, meat ants are aggressive to occupants of different nests within the same colony.
 Polydomy within a colony is typically favoured as it improves access to forage, as workers deliver most of their food to the nest that is closest to any site they forage in.

 At any size, a meat ant nest always has a possibility of dying out in any year, but the site may be reoccupied by another colony.
 Hence, nests can be very old as suggested in one study.
 Some nests may never be reoccupied for unknown reasons.
 The regrowth of vegetation which shades the nest, soil damage or even a disease may wipe out a colony and leave the nest site completely abandoned.
-The death of a colony may be obvious when competing colonies increase in population and size by expanding their territories with well-established satellite nests in order exploit the food sources once used by a former colony.
+The death of a colony may be obvious when competing colonies increase in population and size by expanding their territories with well-established satellite nests in order to exploit the food sources once used by a former colony.
 Satellite nests may diverge from their parent nests to become independent, as suggested by the antagonism of worker ants from different nests or when others are uninhabitable by insecticide treatment.
 After the eradication of a nest, satellite nests emerge nearby, and may sever their connections with the parent nest.
 The separation of a satellite nest is an effective way for a nest to exploit food sources, and a colony with less than 11 entrance holes is recognised as non-mature (a nest is mature at 12).
 As most satellite nests have 11 holes and accept a queen of their own, a satellite nest may easily develop maturity in one year.